Vodafone offers Pay As You Go “Big Value Bundles” from £10/month with “total rollover” of unused allowances.

-Vodafone’s Big Value Bundles on Pay As You Go give you a monthly allowance of minutes, texts and mobile internet.
-Starting in price from £5 per month, the bundles turn your Pay As You Go credit into a one-month allowance.
+Vodafone’s Big Value Bundles on Pay As You Go give you a monthly allowance of minutes, texts and mobile data.
+Starting in price from £10 per month, the bundles turn your Pay As You Go credit into a 30-day allowance of calls, texts and internet.

-Vodafone’s popular £10 Big Value Bundle comes with 250 minutes, unlimited texts and 2GB of 4G internet.
-Customers wanting a larger allowance of data can get 8GB of data for £20/month, or 20GB of data for £30/month.
-Alternatively, light users can choose the £5 Big Value Bundle with 150 minutes, 250 texts and 100MB of internet.
+Vodafone’s popular £10 Big Value Bundle comes with 250 minutes, unlimited texts and 3GB of data.
+Customers wanting a larger allowance can get 5GB of data for £15/month, 10GB of data for £20/month, or 20GB of data for £30/month.
+Unfortunately, the £5 Big Value Bundle is no longer available to new customers.

 - 1 Bundles & Pricing